 The Fritule, also referred to as “Croatian Donuts” are some of the best Croatian foods that you simply have to try at least once in your life.
 But chances are that if you try them once, you will just have to try them again and again and again.
 They’re that good and fortunately, they’re extremely easy to make at home.

 These are actually some little doughnuts: most often during the Christmas time, you’ll find a plate of small balls in every Croatian household, even the most modest.
 And they’re there for a solid reason: once you try them, you can’t get enough of them!
 It’s one of the many delicious traditional Croatian foods – but probably the easiest to prepare.

 This small fried cake typically in the shape of a ball or ring is prepared in all regions along the Adriatic coast.
 There are several versions of this delightfully simple dish but the differences are only minimal and won’t have a major impact over the end product.

-In some parts along the coast like in Dalmatia, a cup of good brandy (rakija) is usually added, while in Istria and Kvarner, instead of brandy, they add some white wine.
+In some parts along the coast like in Dalmatia, a cup of good brandy (or the local-made rakija) is usually added for flavoring the Fritule, while in Istria and Kvarner, instead of brandy, they add some white wine.

 - 1 Kg of flour

 - 1/2 small cup plum brandy (like rakija) or brandy of choice (100 ml)

 - Grated crust of lemon or orange (make sure it’s organic or safe to eat!)

 - 1 spoon of chopped almonds or nuts

 - Plenty of cooking oil for frying (1 liter)